 - Preheat oven to 425.

 - Get 3 large plates or bowls out for dredging.
-In the first one, place the flour, the second the egg substitute and the third the panko.
+In the first one, place the flour, in the second the egg substitute, and in the third the panko.
 Mix Italian seasoning, garlic powder, salt, and pepper into the panko.

 - To dredge the tomatoes, take each slice and dredge in the flour, then the egg substitute, and finally the Panko breadcrumbs.

 - Bake tomatoes until they become golden brown and crispy, about 12-15 minutes.
-Remove from oven and let cool four about 3-5 minutes.
+Remove from oven and let cool for about 3-5 minutes.

 - Assemble salad by alternating a slice of tomato with a slice of mozzarella cheese.
 Continue until all slices are used, and then drizzle with balsamic glaze and top with fresh basil leaves.